Taiwan President Vows Full Inquiry Into Deadly Metro Attack

 Officials called it a "deliberate act" but said the motive was not immediately clear.

-"I want to express condolences to those who tragically lost their lives in last night's horrific, violent attack, and to extend my sympathy to their families," Lai said.
+“I want to express condolences to those who tragically lost their lives in last night's horrific, violent attack, and to extend my sympathy to their families,” Lai said at one of the hospitals.

-He said he had ordered a "full and thorough investigation" and would "give the public a full account of the truth".
+He added that he has ordered a "full and thorough investigation" and will "give the public a full account of truth."

-He told a police briefing later on Saturday that authorities should be "more cautious and proactive", while also strengthening rapid response forces.

-"Once a call or message is received, the rapid response force must arrive as quickly as possible and must be capable of stopping such attacks," he said.

-Police chief Chang Jung-hsin said it appeared that the suspect had acted alone.

-"He acted according to a plan, to randomly kill people.
-Regarding the motive, I think it still needs to continue to be understood and investigated."

 Violent crime is rare in Taiwan.
-The last similar incident was in 2014, when a man killed four people in a stabbing spree in the metro.
+The last time a similar incident occurred in 2014, when a man on a stabbing spree in the metro killed four people.

 Legal Disclaimer: